diamantiSolutions/solutions/microservice/readme.md

+# Demo of running microservices on Diamanti

-1.0 REFERRENCE:
+## REFERRENCE:
-This demo soluiton is loosely referred from: https://github.com/Crizstian/cinema-microservice
+* This demo soluiton is loosely referred from: https://github.com/Crizstian/cinema-microservice

-1.1 You can find full description of this solution and microservics interaction at diamanti website:
+* You can find full description of this solution and microservics interaction at diamanti website:
 <TBD>

-2.0 Prerequisite
+## Prerequisite

-2.1 download this solutions repository.
+1.1. download this solutions repository.
 ```
 git clone https://github.com/diamantiSolutions/solutions.git
 ```

-2.2 You need to have a mongodb database running in order to get this solution working.
+1.2.
+You need to have a mongodb database running in order to get this solution working.
 This solution assumes you have a mongodb instance (or cluster) running base don following example, for different mongo DB setup , please modify the env file for each microservice.
 ```
 cd <cloned_dir>/mongodb-cluster/specs/ss/
 ./run.sh cinema